Pension Advisory Council

 Terms of PAC members

-PAC members do not receive monetary compensation or any other indemnity from the Pension Fund for attending PAC meetings.
-However, those who are also employees of Canada Post will continue to receive their regular pay when they attend a meeting that takes place during their regular hours of work.
-The employee's absence from work to attend a PAC meeting, including travel time, is not considered leave without pay.
-Travel expenses are reimbursed.
+PAC members who are also employees of Canada Post will continue to receive their regular pay when they attend a meeting that takes place during their regular hours of work.
+The employee's absence from work to attend a PAC meeting, including travel time, is not considered leave without pay, and travel expenses are reimbursed.
+PAC members do not receive additional monetary compensation or any other indemnity (overtime pay, compensatory leave) from the Pension Fund or Canada Post for any other PAC-related activities.
 During an election period, any candidate who has questions concerning compensation should send an email at PACelectionsCCP@canadapost.ca.

 Term of office